Nola-Developer-Incubator/MardiGrasParadeGame/docs/NEXT_STEPS.md

 Goal: Improve the visual fidelity and playability of the Mardi Gras Parade Simulator while keeping performance stable across desktop and mobile devices.

+## Progress update (2025-12-09)
+- Renamed bot identifiers to `test-bot-#` for easier testing and visibility in UI and logs.
+- Improved audio initialization and mute/unlock handling so background music and SFX respect user gesture/autoplay policies.
+- Added a small utility script `scripts/generate-qr.mjs` and `npm run qr` to create a QR code (terminal + SVG) that points to the dev server (default http://localhost:5000) to make connecting from a phone easier.

 Milestone 1 — Immediate stability & polish (1-2 days)
 - Make the default dev profile low-detail to prevent WebGL context loss (already implemented).
 - Replace fallback textures with optimized compressed formats (e.g., WebP/AVIF) and add simple low-res fallbacks.